Helpful Information

 • Set up parental controls and use filtering software.

-• For younger children, use child safe visual search engines and apps (e.g., Kiddle).
+• For younger children, use child safe visual search engines and apps.

-It’s normal for tweens and teens to be sexually curious, and in fact seek out explicit material.
-Yet, adolescents who are seeking information about sexuality and relationships do not have the experience or knowledge to compare to some of the graphic material they come across.
-The result is that the material can end up being a teaching tool influencing their development of attitudes and beliefs about relationships, sex or sexuality.
+It’s normal for youth to be sexually curious, and in fact, to seek out explicit material.
+Yet, youth who are seeking information about sexuality and relationships do not have the experience or knowledge to compare to some of the graphic material they come across.
+The result is that the material can end up being a teaching tool influencing their development of attitudes and beliefs about relationships, sex, or sexuality.

-• It portrays people as objects; a thing to be used and not as a person.
+• It portrays people as objects; a thing to be used and not to be treated as a person.

 Parental guidance is critical to influencing beliefs and shaping values around developing healthy and fulfilling relationships, so when talking about pornography it’s important to: